Rehab Centers Forsyth, MT

 Eastern Montana Cmhc Abuse And Dependency Services

-Eastern Montana Cmhc Abuse And Dependency Services is a residential rehab facility in Forsyth, MT that is located in the 59327 zip code.
-Eastern Montana Cmhc Abuse And Dependency Services provides residential substance use treatment and inpatient treatment for dual diagnosis.
-It provides cognitive behavioral therapy, anger management and motivational interviewing.
+Eastern Montana Cmhc Abuse And Dependency Services is an inpatient rehab center in Forsyth, MT that is situated in the 59327 zip code.
+Eastern Montana Cmhc Abuse And Dependency Services provides residential treatment for substance abuse and inpatient dual diagnosis treatment.
+It provides motivational interviewing, counseling for trauma victims and anger management.

 Address: 121 North 11th Street, Forsyth, MT 59327 in Rosebud County